kylep/kyle.pericak.com/content/posts/openstack/openstack-aio-ka-vm.md

 # Create Volume Group for Cinder

-OpenStack Cinder supports a huge [list of backend storage providers](https://docs.openstack.org/cinder/rocky/reference/support-matrix.html), but the simplest to set up is just using an LVM volume group on the host.
+OpenStack Cinder supports a huge [list of back-end storage providers](https://docs.openstack.org/cinder/rocky/reference/support-matrix.html), but the simplest to set up is just using an LVM volume group on the host.

-Cinder will use it to carve out logical volumes for each cloud block storage device.
-This isn't highly available, but that's ok for a dev cloud.
+Cinder will use LVM to carve out logical volumes for each cloud block storage device.
+This isn't highly available, but that's OK for a dev cloud.

 Create a volume group using a dedicated disk.
-In this example, I'll use /dev/vdb for VMs.
+In this example, I'll use `/dev/vdb` for VMs.

 The name of this volume group is defined in the globals.yml file as `cinder_volume_group`, and can be changed as needed.